DISABILITY DETERMINATION SPECIALIST, K11

 Knowledge, Skills and Abilities required at this level include knowledge of the provisions of the Social Security Administration concerning eligibility for disability benefits; of program policies and procedures; of various types of injuries, illnesses and diseases and their effects on functional abilities; of medical terminology; procedures for collecting and analyzing information; of interviewing techniques; of Federal and State laws regarding confidentiality of personal information and procedures for obtaining and disclosing information; of the various systems software applications that interface with Social Security Act national systems and of the electronic disability process system.
 Ability is required to analyze medical information concerning various types of illnesses, injuries or diseases and related treatments; to collect information concerning an individual’s functional abilities, employment, education and other factors; to develop and manage case files; to evaluate various physical and mental impairments; to organize and prioritize a disability caseload; to communicate effectively; and to establish and maintain effective working relationships.

-Education and Experience requirements at this level consist of a bachelor's degree; or an equivalent combination of education and experience, substituting one year of professional-level experience in adjudicating Social Security disability claims in a designated state agency for each year of the required education.
+Education and Experience requirements at this level consist of a bachelor's degree; or an equivalent combination of education and experience, substituting one year of professional or technical disability determination experience in the adjudication of Social Security disability claims in a designated state agency for each year of the required education.

 Level II: Code: K11B Salary Band: J